danbradham/shout/docs/guide.rst

         @hears(MyMessage)
         def hi(msg):
             return upper(msg)

+    v = Volume()

+Once we've given our class ears, the last thing we have to do is create an instance of it.
+On instantiation the bound methods are added as listeners to the appropriate :class:`Message` s.

 Shout at the top of your lungs!
 -------------------------------
-Time to shout some messages!
+We've got our :class:`Message` and a bunch of listeners, now we can shout all we want to.

 ::

     m = shout(MyMessage, "hello there", inside="A")

-Okay, now we've shouted a :class:`Message` and we've got a :class:`Message` instance bound to **m**. :class:`Message` instances have a bunch of useful attributes.
+Now we've shouted a :class:`Message` and we've got a :class:`Message` instance bound to **m**. :class:`Message` instances have a bunch of useful attributes.

 ::